-Bank's remuneration policy
+Bank remuneration policy

-For more information about the Bank's remuneration policy, see chapter "Remuneration" in the 2016 Risks Report on the Bank website.
+For more information about the Bank's remuneration policy, see the chapter Remuneration below.

 Corporate governance of risks management at subsidiaries

 As part of overall Group risks management at the Bank, risks management is coordinated with Bank subsidiaries.
 Supervision and control over subsidiaries is regular and reports are received from subsidiaries listing their exposure to various risks factors.
 Reports by Bank subsidiaries are incorporated into the Bank's quarterly risks document.